Apollo.io Sequences: The Ultimate Guide to Automated Outreach (2026)

 Step 4.
 Write the messages

 Use dynamic fields such as {{first_name}} and {{company}}.
 Draft two subject lines and two body variants per email to test different angles, for example pain, value first, question, proof.
+If you chose the AI-assisted option in Step 2, Apollo AI will generate initial messaging based on your content center settings, which you can then review and edit before launch.

 Step 5.
 Enroll prospects